ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 - Private questions about programming assignments or your grade / account
 - Public questions about the content of lecture, discussion, lab, and any readings

-The default on our Piazza board is for questions to be private to the question asker and the instructors.
-We (the instructional staff) will often make private questions public if we think the answers and discussion will be useful to everyone; if we do so we'll switch the author visibility to anonymous (it turns out it's not possible to make it anonymous if the original post isn't anonymous).
-If you want to be anonymous when a post is publicized, please set it to anonymous initially.
-Note that we won't publicize obviously-private questions about grades or other sensitive topics.
-If you want to ask a private question that stays private, just ask us to keep it private in the body of the question.

-You are also welcome to ask and answer public questions!
-Before you do, consider:
+Before you post a question or answer, consider:

 - Does it contribute to a positive, constructive, and respectful forum for discussion and learning?
 - Does it contain contain source code or other information that shouldn't be shared class-wide?
 - Is it a question that's been asked before, that you could find via searching?

-- If you make a post that violates these guidelines, we may make it private and remind you of these guidelines.
+If you make a post that violates these guidelines, we may make it private and remind you of these guidelines.
 Overall, our goal is to make the public content on Piazza constructive and relevant for everyone.

-In your question, clearly indicate the problem you're having or question you need answered, and feel free to share any supporting code or screenshots that may help us understand what's going on.
-If it's a simple technical issue or clarification, you might get a direct answer.
-If it's a question about an assignment, expect to get questions back that lead you towards a better understanding, not an immediate answer that solves your problem.

 We will, for each assignment, aggregate together a frequently asked questions post that draws from questions we receive in office hours and via Piazza posts.
 If you ask a question that's already answered in that post, we'll likely just send you a link to that post.
 That post will be updated as new important questions and answers come in.

-For public discussion, note that answers from your classmates are not official.
+For public discussion, note that answers from your classmates are not official!
 They could be downright wrong or misleading, completely by accident.
 “My classmate said so on Piazza” is not a legitimate justification in most arguments, though they may indeed lead you in helpful directions.

+When answering questions, be polite, be clear, and assume the best intentions of the person asking.
+If it turns out you make a mistake or were wrong, admit it with a smile (emoji are great for this 😊), and make sure the correct information is clear.
+Above all, keep in mind that the course is a community whose goal is to foster a positive learning environment for everyone.

 Finally, a note about the pedagogic value of communication – a huge amount of modern computer science happens via collaboration, in text, online.
 Sites like Stack Overflow and Github hold incredible wealths of information generated through asking and answering questions.
 Computer science research, large system development, and cutting-edge design happens through professional, high-volume mailing lists.
 Practicing using Piazza professionally prepares you for these situations, so do it mindfully.